 Our industrial technology lab was renovated in the summer of 2011, and the curriculum was rewritten.
 We now offer classes in computer aided drafting (CAD), electronics, manufacturing, and robotics.
 We also offer courses such as creative writing, drama, and journalism.
 We require a few more credit hours for graduation than most high schools to ensure that students are prepared for the challenges they will face in college.

 Academics are very important at Nebraska Christian, and our students consistently place above the national and state average on standardized tests.
-Our four-year ACT average is 24.6.
+Our five-year ACT average is 23.1.

-Over 97% of Nebraska Christian seniors go on to attend college.
+Nebraska Christian Seniors are prepared for success after high school.
 Recently, we have had graduates attend Baylor, Boston College, Colorado Christian University, Duke, Georgetown, Grand Canyon University, Johns Hopkins, the University of Kansas, LeTourneau University, the University of Michigan, the University of Nebraska (Lincoln, Omaha, Kearney), New York University, the Ohio State University, Pepperdine, Purdue, Rutgers, Temple, Trinity International University, Wheaton College, and the University of Wisconsin, among others.

 4 English credits